victorcainam/simple-packagist/README.md

 #### Type

-You can further get all of the packages of a certain type by using the `type` method.
+You can get all of the packages of a certain type by using the `type` method.

     Packagist::type('composer');